keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

 Keptn Tasks can also be executed pre-deployment (before the pods are scheduled).
 Do this by using the `keptn.sh/pre-deployment-tasks` label or annotation.

-> Note: If a pre-deployment task fails, the `pod` remains in a Pending state.
+> Note: If a pre-deployment task fails, the `Pod` remains in a Pending state.

 ## Further Information